Signed in as:

 Peg 5 is mostly shallow glides.
 Could be a good spot when the river is at normal level or carrying a little for trout/grayling on the fly?

-what3words reference: manly.stone.perfect
+what3words : manly.stone.perfect

 Peg 6 is about 100 yards below peg 5 and above peg 7.

-what3words reference: pylon.downs.awakening
+what3words : pylon.downs.awakening

 A beautiful section of water with riffles, deeps, slacks and lots of structure provided by an old, collapsed bridge in the river.
-There are surely some monsters in here.... will you be able to get them out?

 Peg 7

-Peg 11 - again shallow water when the river is low with a steep bank, so take care when accessing!
+Peg 11 - shallow water when the river is low with a steep bank, so take care when accessing!
 The easiest way to get down is about 50 yards below the actual peg.

 Peg 12 - similar to peg 11